mariolukas/HydraPlay/README.md

 # About HydraPlay
-HydraPlay is a multiroom audio server with web client which can control multiple Mopidy instances controlled by a Snapcast installation.
-Hydraplay consists of two components.
-A server which is written in Python.
-The server generates all the needed configs and starts the [Mopidy](https://mopidy.com/) and [Snapcast](https://github.com/badaix/snapcast) instance(s).
+HydraPlay is an easy to use multiroom audio player.
+HydraPlay provides an integrated web interface to multiple [Mopidy](https://mopidy.com/) instances and one [Snapcast](https://github.com/badaix/snapcast).
+It generates all the complex configurations under the hood.
+Only one configuration file is needed to define what the user needs.

+The server part is written in Python and provides a webserver for the frontend delivery.
+Besides that the server generates all configurations and cares about starting Mopidies and Snapcast.

+The Frontend is written in TypeScript with the usage of Angular.
+It connects to the Mopidy and Snapcast web API's to combine all the fancy functions in one user interface.

-HydraPlay was inspired by a project i have seen on [Youtube](https://www.youtube.com/watch?v=Lmr58F8gSs8&t=100s) by Ryan Detzel.
+HydraPlay was inspired by a project i have found on [Youtube](https://www.youtube.com/watch?v=Lmr58F8gSs8&t=100s) by Ryan Detzel.

 *This project is still under development, some things might be unstable*